arshavirmirzakhani/lambda/README.md

 # get in touch
-you can also join lambda discrod server! https://discord.gg/gwx3dYvrDe if you seen any kind of bugs or errors in program , let us know in the [issues](https://github.com/arshavirmirzakhani/lambda/issues)
+you can also join lambda discrod server! https://discord.gg/gwx3dYvrDe

+also if you seen any kind of bugs or errors in program , let us know in the [issues](https://github.com/arshavirmirzakhani/lambda/issues)